بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 The bottom line is that all who deserve Paradise, whether men or women, will have it, but the only way to attain it is through belief in Allah (Glorified and Exalted be He) and His messenger, as well as good deeds.
 As the Holy Quran states:

-So unlike Chick, whose sojourn into hell will be eternal, women who are sent to hell as a punishment for their ingratitude to their husbands (and not for disbelief in Allah), will eventually be brought out, inshaAllah.
-Chick, on the other hand, will remain there indefinitely!
+So unlike Chick, whose sojourn into hell will be eternal, Muslim women who are sent to hell as a punishment for their ingratitude to their husbands (and not for disbelief in Allah), will eventually be brought out, insha’Allah.
+The same applies to Muslim men who will be punished in hell for their unforgiven sins.
+Chick and his cronies, on the other hand, will remain there eternally, insha’Allah!

-It seems Chick was in the habit of simply repeating common polemics against Islam.
+It seems Chick was in the habit of blindly repeating common Christian polemics against Islam.
 There was little effort made to ascertain the facts, and more effort made to sensationalize these ahadith and shock his readers.

 It is well-known from the Holy Quran that some Jews were turned into monkeys and pigs for violating the Sabbath: